Celebrating 30 years of helping you give wisely

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found on the Our Process page.]

-According to The Asia Foundation audit of September 30, 2020 (Note 16, Subsequent Events):
+According to The Asia Foundation consolidated audit of September 30, 2024 (Note 2, Summary of Significant Accounting Policies, Books for Asia Inventory):